Types of house locks

-If you’re looking to save money on your home insurance, it’s a good idea to get the right locks fitted.
+Can't tell a deadlock from a deadlatch?
+We can help.
+If you’re looking to save money on home insurance, it's important to get the right locks fitted.

 When you apply for cover, insurers need to know what locks you have on any outside doors or patio doors.